xeoron/frenamer/README.md

     -y		    Force any changes without prompting-- including overwriting a file.
     -n		    Do not overwrite any files, and do not ask.
     -x		    Toggle on user defined regular expression mode.
-Set -f for substitution: -f='s/bar/foo/' -dr		    Dry run test to see what will happen without committing changes to files.
-    -ns		    Do not sanitize find and replace data.
+Set -f for substitution: -f='s/bar/foo/' -ns		    Do not sanitize find and replace data.
 Note: this is turned off when -x mode is active.
-	-dr		    Dry run test to see what will happen without committing changes to files.
 	-id		    Ignore changing directory names.
 	-sa		    Sequential append a number: Starting at 1 append the count number to a filename.
 	-sp		    Sequential prepend a number: Starting at 1 prepend the count number to a filename.